-GPMS has adopted MyWorld Social Studies curriculum.
+GPA has adopted MyWorld Social Studies curriculum.
 In preparing students to be college ready, MyWorld aligns with C3 Framework for social studies instruction, to help educators expand social studies and civic education in the classroom.
-MyWorld aligns with Idaho Content Standards (Savvas, 2013; Smith, 2018).
+MyWorld aligns with Idaho Content Standards (Savvas, 2013).

-To meet GPMS's performance objectives and gain experience communicating and learning in a variety of ways, students take courses in three different course formats: (a) in-person classes, (b) online classes, and (c) virtual classes through live video teleconference systems in a send-receive model.
+To meet GPA's performance objectives and gain experience communicating and learning in a variety of ways, students take courses in three different course formats: (a) in-person classes, (b) online classes, and (c) virtual classes through live video teleconference systems in a send-receive model.
 Select classrooms are equipped with video teleconference equipment to facilitate send/receive courses.
 All students interact with digital content using Chromebooks.

-GPMS utilizes the learning management system, Canvas, to design content for all core classes in grades K-12.
+GPA utilizes the learning management system, Canvas, to design content for all core classes in grades K-12.
 Canvas provides a consistent framework for instructional delivery, assessment, and access to academic progress for all students in grades K-12.

-In addition to GPMS's use of a learning management system, the school also uses computer adaptive technology to provide individualized learning.
-Computer adaptive programs, such as Zearn and Istation, assess each individual student and adapt the activities and assessment questions based on the student's response.
+In addition to GPA's use of a learning management system, the school also uses computer adaptive technology to provide individualized learning.
+Computer adaptive programs, such as Istation, assess each student and adapt the activities and assessment questions based on the student's response.
 Based on their assessment results and individual abilities, students are able to engage individually with digital activities daily.

-GPMS also utilizes technology to support safe, equitable, and positive classroom environments through a variety of strategies and the use of GoGuardian.
+GPA also utilizes technology to support safe, equitable, and positive classroom environments through a variety of strategies and the use of GoGuardian.
 GoGuardian provides teachers and administrators access to observe student technology use, which facilitates students staying on task to maximize learning time.
 The program is also a security system to ensure students are only accessing safe and appropriate academic content when they engage with digital learning.

-GPMS is a tuition-free K-12 Idaho public charter school authorized by the Idaho Public Charter School Commission.
-GPMS has developed specific elements within the elementary and secondary models "in pursuit of a specific set of educational objectives" designed to meet the unique needs of GPMS demographics (ESEA 4310 1C, 20 U.S.C.
+GPA is a tuition-free K-12 Idaho public charter school authorized by the Idaho Public Charter School Commission.
+GPA has developed specific elements within the elementary and secondary models "in pursuit of a specific set of educational objectives" designed to meet the unique needs of GPA demographics (ESEA 4310 1C, 20 U.S.C.
 7221i).

-The school chose to utilize autonomies in three central categories: (a) acquisition and retention of high-quality teachers, (b) innovative, individualized instructional models, and (c) development and implementation of college-ready competencies.
-GPMS students deserve the best teachers and staff.
-Accordingly, GPMS developed a thorough hiring process and offers all teachers a 1-year contract.
-This ensures that students have consistent access to teachers who thoroughly support the development of all students in GPMS's college preparatory model.
+The instructional approach of GPA prioritizes three areas of emphasis: (a) acquisition and retention of high-quality teachers, (b) innovative, individualized instructional models, and (c) development and implementation of college-ready competencies.
+GPA students deserve the best teachers and staff.
+Accordingly, GPA developed a thorough hiring process and offers all teachers a 1-year contract.
+This ensures that students have consistent access to teachers who thoroughly support the development of all students in GPA's college preparatory model.

-To meet GPMS's rigorous performance objectives, the school uses an instructional model with a variety of course formats to meet the individual needs of its unique population.
+To meet GPA's rigorous performance objectives, the school uses an instructional model with a variety of course formats to meet the individual needs of its unique population.
 Student learning is additionally enhanced through differentiation via blended learning, adaptive technology, and grade and subject acceleration.

-Per ESEA 4310, GPMS has identified a specific set of educational objectives, which include the development of the Gem Prep Graduate Profile and the implementation of college-ready competencies.
+Per ESEA 4310, GPA has identified a specific set of educational objectives, which include the development of the Gem Prep Graduate Profile and the implementation of college-ready competencies.
 All students should have access to a high-quality education built upon a strong academic, social, and emotional foundation.
-GPMS provides all kindergarten students with tuition-free, full-day kindergarten (only half-time K is state funded), to begin laying this critical foundation.
+GPA provides tuition-free, full-day kindergarten to all students, laying a critical foundation for future success.
 All students begin building their college competencies in kindergarten with their K-12 graduate profile focused on the following areas: (a) college planning and saving, (b) evidence of college-ready competencies, (c) college and career coaching, (d) academic growth, (e) social/emotional development, and (f) self-advocacy.